Walk around Alnwick

 - Thrunton Woods - Enjoy miles of cycling and walking trails in this large area of woodland near Alnwick

-- Dunstanburgh Castle - This walk takes you along a beautiful stretch of the Northumberland coastline from Craster to Dunstanburgh Castle and then on to Embleton Bay and the Newton Pool Nature Reserve.
+- Craster to Dunstanburgh Castle - This walk takes you along a beautiful stretch of the Northumberland coastline from Craster to Dunstanburgh Castle and then on to Embleton Bay and the Newton Pool Nature Reserve.

 Dunstanburgh Castle was built in the 14th century, being one of the largest and grandest fortifications in Northern England at the time